List of I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too characters: Evils and Fallen Saints

 A male samurai-like warrior who lost his family to a band of rampaging beasts and was taken in by the former Katana Saint.
 His main goal in life is eliminating all evil influences disrupting order on Argena.
 After attaining god-like powers by making themselves objects of reverence, he and other like-minded Saints decide to take total control of all humans on Argena, thereby upsetting the balance between good and evil that Argena strives to maintain.
-However, he is defeated by Yūya and Stella.
+However, he is defeated and deprived of his accumulated power by Yūya and Stella.